testjavascript/nodejs-integration-tests-best-practices/README.md

 ### ⚪️ 1.
 Always START with integration/component tests

 :white_check_mark: **Do:** Regardless of the exact timing, the first set of tests to be written is component tests.
 Once a new sprint or feature are kicked-off, the first details that are known to the developer are the outcome of the BOX.
 At first, a developer can tell what the API/MQ might receive and what (roughly) type of information is returned.
 Naturally, testing this outer layer, the public interface and outcome, should come first.
-W
+Testing the implementation functions with unit tests before the overall outcome is specified does not make sense.
+Also classic TDD book mention this potential workflow

 Natural step when having req, double-verification loop, right focus - Not the entire world, then consider writing others (see next) This bullet will get written in 2 days ⏱, why care about internal details when the visible layer is not set